StrombergNLP/strombergnlp/content/authors/timn/_index.md

 ---
 # Display name
-title: Timmie Mikkel Lagermann Nielsen
+title: Timmie Mikkel Rantzau Lagermann

 # Is this the primary user of the site?
 superuser: false